-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024 (in thousands of AZN, unless otherwise indicated)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024

 For revolving products EAD is the sum of the off-balance amounts to an on-balance sheet exposure in case of Stage 1 deals.
 As all commitments can be revoked after 30 days past due, for Stage 2-3 deals, on-balance exposure was used.